Volentix/documentation/.github/CONTRIBUTING.md

 Once you have completed your work, visit your fork on GitHub and make a pull request.
 Before doing so, make sure that you provide all information in the pull request template.

-If you have not already signed the Contributor License Agreement (CLA) for the repository in question, you will be asked to do so before your PR will be reviewed.

 ##### Reviews and Merging

 If you discover that there are conflicts after making your PR, resolve the conflicts locally, make a new commit and push that commit to your branch.
 The PR will automatically be updated.